golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% problem /%}

-It may happen that something goes wrong and you wish to start over with a clean slate.
+It may happen that something goes wrong and you wish to start over with a clean slate (or simply stop every Ray on Golem component).

 {% solution %}